 Let me explain: It’s 7:15am… you’re up late, and hurrying to get ready.
 Your coffee?
 Oh, yes.
 You run to the kitchen, set up the pot, grind the coffee and reach into the coffee filter bag, where … to your horror…

 Simple: buy a good quality gold coffee filter, and you simply have to rinse your gold coffee filter each time and you’re ready to go!
 Problem averted!
-Your coffee, and morning, are saved!
+Your coffee, morning, and relationship are all saved!